 Nonprofits working with DEED on equity programs have expressed dissatisfaction with DEED’s regulatory burden.
-Organizations like EMERGE have faced issues with government overreach, punitive oversight and inconsistent expectations of what their grants are supposed to achieve.
+Organizations like EMERGE have faced issues with government overreach, punitive oversight, and inconsistent expectations of what their grants are supposed to achieve.

 Even though accountability measures present a hurdle, especially to small nonprofits, big organizations face no issues issue with reporting data.
-The bigger issue about Equity grants should then be the fact that DEED cannot evaluate the overall success of the program despite presence of data.
-DEED claims that overall the program has its successes and failures, and that each organization serves different types of people and has different objectives.
+The bigger issue about Equity grants should then be the fact that DEED cannot evaluate the overall success of the program despite the presence of data.
+DEED claims that overall the program has its successes and failures and that each organization serves different types of people and has different objectives.

 - Has attributed general unemployment decline trends to Equity grants instead of evaluating program’s effect on actually reducing economic disparities